zifredder/histogram2Polar/README.md

 ![](exampleHistogram2Polar.png )

-Esentially, the coordinates are converted to cartesian coordinates and fed to MATLAB's `histogram2`.
+Essentially, the coordinates are converted to Cartesian coordinates and fed to MATLAB's `histogram2`.
 A polar-coordinate grid is then drawn in order to mimic a polar plot.
 The properties and methods of this class are intended to mimic a polar plot like it is created by `polaraxes` and properties with the same name, such as `'ThetaDir'`, mimic